Ulises-Rosas/FishLifeExonCapture/README.md

 # Commands available

-Each command has its own helping page if more information about available options is needed.
+Each command has its own helping page (either with `-h` or `--help`) if more information about available options is needed.
 All commands assume your are working in a same working directory (i.e. directory with your fastq files are initially located), but this can also be modified (see option '-p' on each command).
 Everything between brackets (`[]`) should be fullfiled by the user accordingly

 ### Step 0: Pack fastq files into directories